 You only need a couple of bowls and 10 minutes to prep this easy dessert.

-In a medium bowl place sliced peaches and add sugar and corn starch, stir gently to combine.
-Add remaining ingredients to another bowl and stir with a fork to make the crumble topping.
+- Step 1: In a medium bowl place sliced peaches and add sugar and corn starch, stir gently to combine.

 FAQ

-The easiest answer?
-Crisps have oats and crumbles don't.
-A crumble topping is more cake or streusel like and is made mainly with butter, sugar and flour.
+The simplest answer: crisps have oats, crumbles don't.
+A crumble topping is more cake-like or streusel-like, made mainly with butter, sugar, and flour.

 More Fruit Desserts